It has been a year, almost exactly, since Mary Espinoza, my grandmother, stepped down from her career in public service.

 But she won.

-I am often inspired by the democracy we celebrate on big, national stages, with streamers and balloons and soaring oratory.
+I am sometimes inspired by the democracy we celebrate on big, national stages, with streamers and balloons and soaring oratory.

 But I try not to forget the democracy that breathes under the fluorescent lights of school board chambers and city halls, rooms with linoleum floors and metal folding chairs where people like my grandmother work for speed bumps, for street lights, for schools.